Walking and Hiking Trails on the West Coast

 8. Franz Josef Glacier Valley Walk (1h30mins Return)

 Walk through a breathtaking valley carved by the Franz Josef Glacier.
 The valley walk features waterfalls on the way to a viewpoint before the Franz Josef Glacier terminal face.
 Return the same way.
 The walk can be done paired with the Te Ara a Waiau Walkway (2 hours return) connecting the valley walk to Franz Josef town.
 Find more walks in Franz Josef with our 10 Best Walks in Franz Josef.

 Location: Glacier Access Road, 5km (3 miles) from Franz Josef just south of the Waiho River Bridge.
 Alternatively, the Te Ara a Waiau Walkway starts from Cron Street.

 Walk around one of the most reflective lakes in New Zealand with vivid reflections of the Southern Alps from a jetty viewpoint.
 The loop walk near Fox Glacier goes through the luxuriant rainforest and features several lookouts across this picture-perfect lake.
 Find more walks in the area in 9 Best Walks in Fox Glacier.

-Location: Cook Flat Road, 5km west of Fox Glacier town.
+Location: Cook Flat Road, 5km (3 miles) west of Fox Glacier town.